JasperFx/jasper/documentation/documentation/messaging/index.md

 <!--title: Messaging-->

-JasperBus is a direct descendent of the <a href="https://fubumvc.github.io/documentation/servicebus/">service bus feature in FubuMVC</a>, which in turn was heavily influenced and built as a replacement for the <a href="https://hibernatingrhinos.com/oss/rhino-service-bus">Rhino Service Bus</a>.
+Jasper is a direct descendent of the <a href="https://fubumvc.github.io/documentation/servicebus/">service bus feature in FubuMVC</a>, which in turn was heavily influenced and built as a replacement for the <a href="https://hibernatingrhinos.com/oss/rhino-service-bus">Rhino Service Bus</a>.

-## Why use Jasper?

-TODO -- much more here.

-* Very little intrusion into the actual application code
-* CoreCLR Support out of the gate
-* Diagnostics
-* XCopy Deployable -- easy deployment, easy
-* As a more flexible and performant replacement for MediatR

-## Quickstart

-TODO -- stuff here.

 ## Terminology